-Any kind of blisters or cankers on the inside of your mouth should be brought to the attention of your dentist immediately.
-A serious condition may be occurring in your mouth and you need help with it.
+Any kind of blister or cankers sore on the inside of your mouth should be brought to the attention of your dentist immediately.
+A serious condition may be occurring that could worsen quickly.

 The following information is for small external skin blisters.

 Many people incur blisters from shoes that do not fit quite right and rub painfully on the toes and heels.
-All my friends and I in elementary school suffered from this "new shoe syndrome."
+In elementary school, all of my friends and I suffered from this "new shoe syndrome."
 We hated it!
 The blisters broke as we walked and we suffered extreme pain.
-Band Aids would not stay on.
+Band-Aids would not stay on.

 Other individuals develop blisters on the fingers from using scissors or hand tools like pliers and branch cutters.